 The nutritional value of your microwave scrambled eggs with butter will not be lessened or destroyed if you cook them in the microwave.
 So, you don’t have to worry about it.

 Is it safe to microwave scrambled eggs with butter?

 Raw eggs are not safe to eat.
-That’s why you need to make sure that you cook your scrambled egg with butter properly when using the microwave (don’t worry, we’ll be talking about this later on).
+That’s why you need to make sure that you microwave scrambled eggs with butter properly when using this method (don’t worry, we’ll be talking about this later on).

 Also, no eggs will be exploding along the process (no egg fireworks for anyone, sadly.).
 Eggs tend to explode inside the microwave if you heat them with their shells or if you don’t break or puncture their yolks when microwaving them sunny-side-up.

-So, if you decide to cook eggs in a microwave, then scrambled eggs with butter is the way to go.
+So, if you decide on cooking eggs in a microwave, then scrambled eggs with butter is the way to go.
 No explosions, no mess, just buttery and creamy eggs (this is making me hungry already).

 Will microwaving scrambled eggs with butter affect their taste and texture?

 No, microwaving your scrambled eggs with butter will not affect their taste and texture.
 It will be just as good as the eggs you cook using your stovetop.

 Of course, you need to make sure your microwave is clean so that any foul odors won’t transfer to your scrambled eggs with butter (yep, please clean your microwaves, everyone!).
 I assume we all want our eggs to taste like…well, eggs (what else?).